 Petition: a request seeking the intervention of the NFPA Board of Directors pursuant to the Regulations Governing Petitions to the Board of Directors from Decisions of the Standards Council.
 (Regulations, 1.7)

-Regulations Governing Committee Projects (Regulations): The Regulations Governing Committee Projects is the process of developing and revising NFPA Documents and the role of the Board of Directors, Standards Council, Technical Correlating Committees, and Technical Committees in this process.
+Regulations Governing the Development of NFPA Standards (Regulations): The Regulations Governing the Development of NFPA Standards is the process of developing and revising NFPA Standards and the role of the Board of Directors, Standards Council, Correlating Committees, and Technical Committees in this process.
 (Regulations, 1.1)

-Standard: A document, the main text of which contains only mandatory provisions using the word "shall" to indicate requirements and which is in a form generally suitable for mandatory reference by another standard or code or for adoption into law.
+Standard: An NFPA Standard, the main text of which contains only mandatory provisions using the word "shall" to indicate requirements and that is in a form generally suitable for mandatory reference by another standard or code for adoption into law.
 Nonmandatory provisions are not to be considered a part of the requirements of a standard and shall be located in an appendix, annex, footnote, informational note, or other means as permitted in the NFPA Manuals of Style.
 When used in a generic sense, such as in the phrases "standards development process" or "standards development activities", the term "standards" includes all NFPA Standards, including Codes, Standards, Recommended Practices, and Guides.
 The term NFPA Standard also includes, as the context requires, proposed NFPA Standards that are in the process of development or revision.
 (Regulations, 220.127.116.11)

-Standards Council: The Standards Council is a committee of the Association comprised of 13 individuals appointed by the NFPA Board of Directors in accordance with Article 8 of the Bylaws.
-The Council's primary function is to oversee the Association's codes and standards development activities, and the Regulations Governing Committee Projects.
-(Regulations, 1.4)
+Standards Council: The Standards Council is the body established by the NFPA Board of Directors in accordance with Article 8 of the Bylaws to administer the NFPA Standards Development Process in accordance with Section 2 of the Regulations.

-Technical Committee (TC): A committee, as established and operated in accordance with Section 3 of the Regulations, that is responsible for development and revision of any document or documents emanating from a Technical Committee project.
-A Technical Committee reporting to a Technical Correlating Committee can be termed a Panel.
-(Regulations, 1.4)
+Technical Committee (TC): A committee, as established and operated in accordance with Section 3 of the Regulations, that is responsible for development and revision of NFPA Standards within its assigned scope of activities.
+A Technical Committee reporting to a Correlating Committee can be termed Panel.

-Tentative Interim Amendment (TIA): A Tentative Interim Amendment is an amendment to an NFPA document processed in accordance with Section 5 of the Regulations Governing Committee Projects.
-It has not gone through the entire codes and standards-making process of being published in a ROP and ROC for review and comment.
-TIAs are effective only between editions of the Document.
-A TIA automatically becomes a proposal of the proponent for the next edition of the Document, as such it then is subject to all of the procedures of the codes and standards making process.
-Published in NFPA News and any further distribution of the document, and sent to NFCSS, after being issued by the Standards Council.
+Tentative Interim Amendment (TIA): A Tentative Interim Amendment is an amendment to an NFPA Standard processed in accordance with Section 5 of the Regulations.
+It has not gone through the entire standards development process of being published in a First Draft Report and Second Draft Report for review and comment.
+TIAs are effective only between editions of the Standard.
+A TIA automatically becomes a public input for the next edition of the Standard, as such it then is subject to all of the procedures of the standards development process.
+TIAs are published in NFPA News, NFCSS, and any further distribution of the Standard, after being issued by the Standards Council.